Structure conditions under progressively added information: The mathematical model and preliminaries

-In this section, we will summarize our main results in two subsections.
-The first subsection addresses the problems {\bf(Prob1)} and {\bf(Prob2)} under stopping with $\tau$ (i.e. we study $S^{\tau}$ instead), while the second subsection treats the case of $\tau$ being an honest time and focuses on $S-S^{\tau}$ instead.
-To elaborate our main results, we start by a stochastic basis $(\Omega, {\cal A}, {\mathbb F }=({\cal F}_t)_{t\geq 0}, \mathbb P)$, where ${\mathbb F }$ is a filtration satisfying the usual conditions of right continuity and completeness and represents the flow of ``public" information over time.
-On this filtered probability space we consider a $d$-dimensional $\mathbb{F}$-adapted semimartingale, $S$, that models the tradable risky assets.
-We assume that $S$ is a special semimartingale with the Doob-Meyer decomposition
+Our mathematical model starts with a stochastic basis $(\Omega, {\cal A}, {\mathbb F }=({\cal F}_t)_{t\geq 0}, \mathbb P)$, where ${\mathbb F }$ is a filtration satisfying the usual conditions of right continuity and completeness and represents the flow of ``public" information over time.
+On this filtered probability space, we consider given $S$, a {\bf one-dimensional special semimartingale} such that

-where $M^S$ is a locally square integrable $\mathbb{F}$-local martingale and $A^S$ is an $\mathbb{F}$-predictable finite variation process.
+where $M$ is a locally square integrable local martingale and $A$ is predictable with finite variation. $S$ models the tradeable risky asset.The extension to multi-dimension case and/or to general semimartingales is very doable at the expenses of some technicalities that we avoid herein for the sake of well illustrating the main ideas.
 Thus, $(\Omega, {\cal A}, {\mathbb F }, S, \mathbb P)$ constitutes the initial market model.
-In addition to this model, we consider additional information and/or uncertainty that is modelled by an $\cal A$-measurable random time $\tau: \Omega \rightarrow \mathbb{R}_+$ that is fixed from the beginning and for the entire paper.
-This random time can represent the agent's death time, the sudden retirement time, the bankruptcy time of a firm, the default time, or any time of occurrence of an event that will affect the initial market and/or the agents.
+In addition to this model, we consider an $\cal A$-measurable random time $\tau: \Omega \rightarrow \mathbb{R}_+$ that is fixed from the beginning and for the entire paper.
+This random time can represent the agent's death time, the sudden retirement time, the bankruptcy time of a firm, the default time, or any time of occurrence of an event that might affect the initial market and/or the agents.
 Mathematically, this random time is not a stopping time with respect to $\mathbb F$, and hence one can not confirm at time $t$ whether this random time happened or not yet.
 However, using the flow of information $\mathbb F$, we can observe the survival probability of this random time.
-To formulate this rigorously, we associate to $\tau$ the process $D$ and the filtration $\mathbb G$ given by
+To formulate this rigorously, we associate to $\tau$ the pair $(D, \mathbb G)$ given by

 The filtration $\mathbb G$ is the new flow of information where the occurrence of $\tau$ can be detected.
 Mathematically, $\mathbb G$ is the smallest right-continuous filtration that contains ${\mathbb F }$ and makes $\tau$ being a stopping time.
 In the probabilistic literature, $\mathbb G$ is called the progressive enlargement of $\mathbb F$ with $\tau$.
 In addition to $\mathbb G$ and $D$, we associate to $\tau$ two important $\mathbb F$-supermartingales given by